The role of interior dynamics and differentiation on the surface and atmosphere of lava planets: Abstract

 \section{Abstract}

 {Lava planets are rocky exoplanets that orbit so close to their host star that their day-side is hot enough to melt silicate rock.
 Their short orbital periods ensure that lava planets are tidally locked into synchronous rotation, with permanent day and night hemispheres.
-Such asymmetric magma oceans have no analogs in the Solar System and will exhibit novel fluid dynamics.
-Here we report numerical simulations of lava planet interiors showing that solid-liquid fractionation in the planetary interior has a major impact on the compositional structure and evolution of the planet.
-We explored two styles of dynamics that depend primarily on the interior thermal state : 1) a hot fully molten interior, and 2) a mostly solid interior with a shallow day-side magma ocean.

-In the hot interior scenario, the atmosphere reflects the planet's bulk silicate composition and the night-side crust is gravitationally unstable and constantly replenished.
-In the cool interior scenario, the distilled atmosphere will lack Na, K and FeO, and the night-side mantle is entirely solid, with a cold surface.
-These two end-member cases can be distinguished with observations from the James Webb Space Telescope, offering an avenue to probe the diversity of terrestrial exoplanet evolutions.}
+Such asymmetric magma oceans have no analogues in the Solar System and their internal dynamics and evolution are still poorly understood.
+Here we report the results of numerical simulations showing that solid-liquid fractionation has a major impact on the composition and evolution of lava planets.
+We explored two different interior thermal states.
+If the interior is fully molten, the atmosphere will reflect the planet's bulk silicate composition, and the night-side solid surface is gravitationally unstable and constantly replenished.
+If the interior is mostly solid with only a shallow magma ocean on the dayside, the outgassed atmosphere will lack in Na, K and FeO, and the nightside will have an entirely solid mantle with a cold surface.
+We show that these two end-member cases can be distinguished with observations from JWST, offering an avenue to probe the thermal and chemical evolution of exoplanet interiors.}

 \keywords{Exoplanets, Magma Oceans, Rocky Planets Formation and Evolution, Atmosphere-interior interaction.}